evmos/evmos/README.md

   </a>
 </div>

 Evmos is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
-It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.
+It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

 **Note**: Requires [Go 1.19+](https://golang.org/dl/)

 ## Installation

 For prerequisites and detailed build instructions please read the [Installation](https://docs.evmos.org/validators/quickstart/installation.html) instructions.
 Once the dependencies are installed, run:

 ```bash
 make install